If you are a dedicated runner, there is no shortage of devices to choose from. Today’s watches track everything from calorie burn to VO2 max.

 Best for runners

-If you are looking purely for a runners watch, Garmin Forerunner 235 is the best value for money device you can purchase right now.
+If you are looking purely for a runners watch, despite being a few years old Garmin Forerunner 235 is one of the best value for money device you can purchase right now.
 In addition to keeping tabs on your runs, this GPS watch will provide you with some more advanced features such as a recovery advisor and VO2 Max.

-The watch features Garmin’s Elevate wrist heart rate technology.
+The device features Garmin’s Elevate wrist heart rate technology.
 It will help you to heart-rate zone train, and like most Garmin devices, it will keep tabs on the all-important resting heart rate.

 Forerunner 235 can also be used for 24/7 activity tracking and will count steps, calories and distance throughout the day.
 The move bar with vibration alerts motivates you to move when you’ve been sitting too long.